 Please note that because of the rapidly changing nature of the situation, circumstances may change at any time.
 We understand the uncertainty caused by the situation and we sympathize with all who are affected, in our sector and beyond.

-As has been pointed out by our colleagues at other agencies, it is paramount that artists and organizations document, as much as possible, the effects of the COVID-19 situation.
+It is paramount that artists and organizations document, as much as possible, the effects of the COVID-19 situation.
 This includes the financial, artistic and any other impacts you are sustaining as a result of this unprecedented public health crisis.
 There are many places to get information and we have assembled a list of resources which may be helpful.
 Keep in mind that things change quickly and for the most up-to-date information, phone or email the agency you are looking for.